imrehorvath/avrdis/README.md

 C:00024 0908     .dw 0x0908
 ```

 Finally, the raw source code can be redirected to a `.asm` file for further tinkering in a code editor.
-(Note that the `-l` option was dropped to get the `.asm` source only.)

 `$ avrdis -e 4:4 -e d:11 foo.hex >foo.asm`

-`0x0020:0x0024`

 `$ cat foo.asm`